openorch/openorch/docs-source/docs/built-in-services/deploy-svc.md

 > This page provides a high-level overview of `Deploy Svc`.
 For detailed information, refer to the [Deploy Svc API documentation](/docs/openorch/save-deployment).

+## Warning

+Deployment capabilities are unfinished.
+This section is only for contributors.
+Deploy your services manually for now.

 ## Types of services

 On OpenOrch, services generally fall into the following categories: